miloschuman/yii-highcharts/README.md

 ));
 ```

-*Note:* You must provide a *valid* JSON string (e.g. double quotes) when using the second option.
+*Note:* You must provide a *valid* JSON string (double quotes) when using the second option.
 You can quickly validate your JSON string online using [JSONLint](http://jsonlint.com/).

 Tips
 ----

-* If you need to use JavaScript in any of your configuration options (e.g. inline functions), use the `js:` prefix.
+* If you need to use JavaScript in any of your configuration options, use the `js:` prefix.
 For instance:

   ```php
   ...